Sex Frequency Calculator

 Another important point for having better sex is to be self-aware in all aspects.
 This not only helps you interact better with your partner but also guide them to give you more pleasure than they could on their own.
 There is no shame in self-pleasuring, and it can be one of the best ways to pamper yourself and give that much needed time of true attention and pleasure to yourself.

-Integrating all of these attitudes into your sexual life will take time, and you will most likely need expert help to embrace them fully.
-Once you start, though, they are almost certain to improve your enjoyment of sex, the connexion with your partner(s).
-It will also improve your life overall, as we have discussed before.
+Integrating these attitudes into your sexual life will take time, and you will most likely need expert help to embrace them fully.
+Once you start, they are almost certain to improve your enjoyment of sex and your connection with your partner(s).
+It will also improve your overall life, as we have discussed before.

 Bang, Bang, Banging on heaven's doors

-Such is the effect that these tricks have on people's sexual life that, for many, sex become a spiritual experience beyond just the pure pleasure and intimacy.
-This kind of connections have been present in human history since time immemorial and have managed to survive to our times.
+Such is the effect that these tricks have on people's sexual life that, for many, sex becomes a spiritual experience beyond just pure pleasure and intimacy.
+These kinds of connections have been present in human history since time immemorial and have managed to survive to our times.

-Books like Kamasutra are growing again in popularity in our western culture as we slowly awake as a society to conscious pleasure.
-Practices like Tantric sex that were almost forgotten are slowly gaining traction thanks to more and more open attitudes to what sex should be.
+Books like Kamasutra are growing again in popularity in our western culture as we are slowly awakening as a society to conscious pleasure.
+Practices like Tantric sex that were almost forgotten are slowly gaining traction thanks to more and more open attitudes about what sex should be.

 Now go put it all together and make this Valentine's Day the best ever

-And what a better occasion to put all this together than Valentine's day?
-There are, clearly, many plans to do on lover's day, but sex is as valid an option as any other, especially when paired with some nice joint activity.
+And what better occasion to put all this together than Valentine's day?
+There are clearly, many things to do on lover's day, but sex is as valid an option as any other, especially when paired with some nice joint activity.
 For some, it might be the only way to substitute chocolate without getting an angry response.

-So or those of you who would like to give it a go we wish you the safest, most connected and, of course, pleasurable experience with that special one.
+So for those who would like to give it a go, we wish you the safest, most connected, and pleasurable experience with that special one.
 Who knows?
 Maybe it'll spark you up the rankings of sexual intercourse!